-On commencement, apprentices are required to start developing their Learning Journal.
-This activity will continue for the whole duration of their apprenticeship - up to the EPA gateway.
-The apprentice is encouraged to be creative in the methods used to create and record in their journal.
-This may include use of digital and learning technologies, such as blogs, video diaries, and social media, or the more traditional paper-based methods.
+On commencement of their on-programme learning, apprentices are required to start developing their Learning Journal.
+This activity continues throughout the duration of their on-programme learning - up until the EPA gateway.
+Apprentices are encouraged to be creative in the methods used to create and record in their journal.
+This may include use of digital and learning technologies such as biogs, video diaries and social media, or the more traditional paper-based methods.

-The journal is a compulsory component of the apprenticeship that feeds directly into the end-point assessment 'Learning Journal Presentation' (section 4.3).
+The Learning Journal is a compulsory component of the apprenticeship that feeds directly into the end-point assessment 'Learning Journal Presentation' (Section 4.3).